BBQ food safety

 You should look to consume the leftovers from your barbecue within 48 hours.
 If you’re reheating anything, only reheat it once and make sure it’s steaming hot before serving.

 You can also freeze cooked leftover food from the barbecue.
-Love Food Hate Waste have more information on freezing leftovers, including recipe ideas.
+Love Food Hate Waste has more information on freezing leftovers, including recipe ideas.

 While we should all try and avoid food waste where possible, don’t risk food poisoning if you’re in any doubt about the safety of your BBQ food.